SethSmigelski/under-the-weather/readme.txt

 == Changelog ==

+= 2.0 =
+* NEW: Introduced the "Under The Weather Forecast" custom block for seamless integration with the WordPress block editor.
+* NEW: Included a built-in Coordinate Finder in the "Under The Weather Forecast" custom block for location search capabilities without leaving the editor
+* NEW: Included custom SVG icons (Phosphor icon set) to enhance the block's visual appearance in the editor.
+* IMPROVEMENT: Streamlined workflow - no need to manually code HTML divs when using the block editor.
+* IMPROVEMENT: Block previews the location name and temperature unit directly in the editor.
+* IMPROVEMENT: Added input validation, rate limiting, request timeout, and response validation for location searches from the Custom block, accompanied by user-friendly error messages.

 = 1.8 =
 * NEW: Added a "Coordinate Finder" tool on the settings page to look up location coordinates and generate widget code.
 * IMPROVEMENT: The Coordinate Finder includes a persistent history of your last 5 searches that saves between sessions using WordPress user meta.